XDCFoundation/XDC-AlarmClock-Smart-Contract-Tool/README.md

 ## Overview
 ---
-Time Locked Smart Contract is a feature which allows users to send XDC payments to multiple rceivers.
+Time Locked Smart Contract is a feature which allows users to send XDC payments to multiple receivers.
 These conditional payments, sets the XDC aside and transfers it to receivers when the time is elapsed.
 After the expiration time, only the intended receivers can get the locked up XDC.

 ![Time Locked Contarct](ui/public/time_locked_contract.png)

 ## Prerequisite
 ---
-This application requires integration of [XinFin](https://xinfin.org/) Network with [Chainlink](https://chain.link/).
+This application requires integration of [XDC Network](https://xinfin.org/) Network with [Chainlink](https://chain.link/).
 It is recommended to follow [XinFin-Chainlink](https://github.com/XinFinOrg/XinFin-ChainLink) guide and setup all the required applications which includes -

 - Chainlink node